Tuesday, May 11, 2021

 The two sat, looking at each other for a little longer in silence before Sairek moved first and wrapped his arms around Cyial in a hug, although the drain the day had done to his stamina made it pretty weak.
 Regardless, Cyial moved to return the gesture, hugging Sairek back where they both stayed for a moment more in silence before Cyial took the initiative this time.
 “We’re almost out, Sairek.
 Hang in there…”

-“Yeah… I know…” Sairek whispered, his voice came out a little hoarse.
-“We’ve made it through the worst of it—”
+“Yeah… I know… I should be saying that to you, really.”
+Sairek whispered, his voice came out a little hoarse.
+“We’ve made it through the worst of it at least—”

 AH–!
 DAMMIT!

-Nayleens sudden exclamation jerked both boys back from their embrace and in sync, they scrambled to get up from where they were sitting and moved over to glance at the ledge.
+Nayleens sudden exclamation echo down below in the evening air.
+It jerked both boys back from their embrace and in sync, they scrambled to crawl through the snow from where they were sitting and moved over to glance down over the ledge.
 “Nayleen–!?”
 Both boys exclaimed in unison.

 Sairek was expecting the worst, but he saw Nayleen had reached the bottom and was standing.
 She was hunched over with Varhi still on her back, with her own back facing them; at least for a moment.
 When she turned around, Sairek saw the problem.
-She was holding her left hand, and there was blood dripping off of her fingers “What happened!?”
+She was holding her left hand, and there was blood dripping off of her fingers that weren't protected by her gloves “What happened!?”
 Sairek yelled down.

 “The rock gave away the last couple of feet, and because I didn’t want to drop and accidentally fall on Varhi or have us tumble down the rest of the mountain, I dragged my hand down.
 Those rocks are sharp!
 I only have fingerless gloves unlike you guys, so my fingers got cut badly.”
 She explained.
 “Damn that hurts…!”
 She hissed more to herself than them as she looked down.
-“Look, I’ll be okay.
+“L-Look, I’ll be okay!
 I’ll nurse this while you guys make your way down.
-I got bandages just in case.”
+I've got my own bandages just in case.
+It'll be okay!”

-Sairek groaned in frustration.
-At least it could have been much worse, but stuff like this was not something they could afford to keep happening.
-Climbing down cliffs like these at night was stupid and dangerous, but Varhi couldn’t afford the time and it wasn’t safe out here still.
+At least it could have been much worse, he knew that; but stuff like this happening was not something they could afford to just keep happening.
+Little by little, they were being chipped down to fumes.
+If this kept up they would collapse just at the brink of finally being safe.
+Climbing down cliffs like these at night was stupid and dangerous, but Varhi couldn’t afford the time and it wasn’t safe out here still...

 “You can go first… I still need a minute…” Cyial said.

-Cyial despite his exhaustion, made a face at Sairek.
-“Well, you don’t look so good yourself, either.”
-He replied dryly, then stuck his tongue out at Sairek.
-“Besides, knowing you, it would take you five minutes to get down.”
+Cyial despite his exhaustion, made a face at Sairek of wounded pride.
+“Well, you don’t look so good yourself, either,” he shot back dryly, then stuck his tongue out at Sairek in an attempt to try to ease some of the tension from the situation.
+“Besides, knowing you, it's going to take you like, five minutes to get down anyway.”

-Sairek forced a smirk.
-“Oh, so that’s how it is, eh?
-I’ll see you in five minutes, then.”
+Despite the situation, Sairek couldn't help but smirk in amusement at that..
+“Oh, so that’s how it is, huh?
+I’ll see you in 'five minutes', then.”
 He scoffed in mock emotional hurt, maneuvering himself to the edge of the cliff as he placed his staff down at the ledge, then paused...

 ...For twenty seconds.